byu-oit/UAPI-Specification/University API Specification.md

 #### 11.1.1 Data Classification

 Authorizing by field\_set introduces the dependency that the data classification (see [data classification definitions](https://infohub.byu.edu/resources/classification/summary)) for the entire field\_set is the data classification for the most restricted property it contains.
+The same applies for complex objects that are included as part of a field\_set.

 ### 11.2 Top Level Resource Authorization